Apple Shapes Match for Preschoolers

 Pin It for Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to one of your Pinterest boards, so you can have it available when you need it.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin it to one of your Pinterest boards to have it available when needed.

 Apple Shapes Match

-I hope you enjoy this free Apple Shapes Match activity and help your preschoolers learn or review their shapes.
+I hope you enjoy this free Apple Shapes Match activity, which will help your preschoolers learn or review their shapes.

-Don’t forget to grab your FREE Apple Shapes Match printable.
-You just have to click on the link below.
+Remember to grab your FREE Apple Shapes Match printable.
+To do so, click on the link below.

 Be happy, safe, and creative.
 I wish you well.